-August 9, 1986 – Queen perform their final concert with Freddie Mercury at the Knebworth Park Festival in England in front of 120,000 people.
+August 9, 1986 – Queen perform their final concert with Freddie Mercury at the Knebworth Park Festival in England.
 An audience of 120,000 sees them close out the set with “We Will Rock You”/”We Are The Champions” and “God Save The Queen.”
 Mercury dies in 1991 of complications related to AIDS.

 August 9, 2005 – Marc Cohn is shot in the head during an attempted carjacking as he leaves a concert in Denver, Colorado.
 Cohn is struck in the temple by the bullet but it does not penetrate his skull.
 Cohn, who won a Grammy for Best New Artist in 1991, is best-known for his song “Walking in Memphis.”
 The carjacker is later caught and sentenced to 36 years in prison.